Presidential transition of Herbert Hoover

-The presidential transition of Herbert Hoover began when he won the United States 1928 United States presidential election, becoming the president-elect, and ended when Hoover was inaugurated at noon EST on March 4, 1929.
+The presidential transition of Herbert Hoover began when he won the United States 1928 United States presidential election, becoming the president-elect, and ended when Hoover was inaugurated on March 4, 1929.

 Hoover took a "goodwill trip" to Latin America during his transition, in hopes of improving relations between the United States and nations in the region.

 Hoover, largely, did not begin focusing on shaping his administration until the final two weeks of his transition.
 At the time that Hoover's occurred, presidential transitions were much less complex than they are today.
 The term "presidential transition" had not even begun to be widely applied to the period between an individual's election as president of the United States and their assumption of the office.

 "Friendly takeover"

 The transition was an example of a "friendly takeover", in which the outgoing president and the president-elect were of the same political party (Republican).
 It would be the last such transition until the 1988–89 presidential transition of George H. W. Bush.